lukasoppermann/html5sortable/README.md

 sortable('.sortable')[0].addEventListener('sortstop', function(e) {
     /*

-    This event is triggered when the user stops sorting.
-The DOM position may have changed.
+    This event is triggered when the user stops sorting and the DOM position has not yet changed.

-    e.detail.item - contains the element that was dragged. e.detail.startParent - contains the element that the dragged item came from.

-    */
+    e.detail.item - {HTMLElement} dragged element

+    Origin Container Data
+    e.detail.origin.index - {Integer} Index of the element within Sortable Items Only e.detail.origin.elementIndex - {Integer} Index of the element in all elements in the Sortable Container e.detail.origin.container - {HTMLElement} Sortable Container that element was moved out of (or copied from) */
 });
 ```